isomerpages/govtech-gobusiness-main/pages/ipgrow/dennemeyer.md

 <b>Year established in Singapore:</b> 2016

-<b>Top focus areas for IA/IP services:</b> Trade Mark Agent Service, IP Intelligence and Search, IP Portfolio Management, IP Strategy Consulting, Valuation
+<b>Top focus areas for IA/IP services:</b> IP Audit, IP Portfolio Management, IP Strategy Consulting, Valuation (with IA/IP considerations), Trade Mark Agent Service

-<b>Intellectual property awards received:</b> [2022] Dennemeyer Group cited as a premier provider of Intellectual Property law and management services in WTR1000 ; [2021] Dennemeyer & Associates ranks among top European IP law firms in WTR1000 ; [2020] Dennemeyer & Associates ranked as one of the world's top IP law firms in WTR1000 ; [2019] Dennemeyer Group selected as the "Recommended Trademark Service Provider" in WTR1000 ; [2018] Dennemeyer & Associates winner of the "Intellectual Property - Law Firm of the Year - Luxembourg" at Lawyer Monthly Legal Awards 2018
+<b>Intellectual property awards received:</b> [2024 & 2025] Dennemeyer cited as the "Recommended Trademark Service Provider" in WTR1000 ; [2022] Dennemeyer cited as a premier provider of Intellectual Property law and management services in WTR1000 ; [2021] Dennemeyer ranks among top European IP law firms in WTR1000 ; [2020] Dennemeyer ranked as one of the world's top IP law firms in WTR1000 ; [2018] Dennemeyer & Associates winner of the "Intellectual Property - Law Firm of the Year - Luxembourg" at Lawyer Monthly Legal Awards

 <b>Type of organization:</b> Non-SME